ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

 ## Learning from Criticism

+Criticism can be tough to hear, especially when you've poured your heart into a project.
+But it's important to remember that feedback is a powerful tool for growth.
+In the software industry, receiving constructive criticism is part of the journey.
+Whether it's advice from a mentor, or comments from users, each piece of criticism is an opportunity to improve.

+One of the most common forms of feedback you'll encounter in the software industry is the code review.
+Code reviews are an essential part of the development process.
+They involve peers examining your code to identify bugs, suggest improvements, and ensure that best practices are followed.
+While it can be intimidating to have your work scrutinized, it's important to see code reviews as a learning opportunity.
+Each comment and suggestion is a chance to refine your coding skills, learn new techniques, and produce higher-quality code.
+Embrace this process with an open mind, and you'll find yourself growing as a developer.

+At this hackathon, you'll be presenting your projects to judges.
+You can think of this as a giant code review.
+Some of their responses might be positive, but some of it might be critical.
+It's natural to feel defensive or discouraged, but I hope that you will approach this criticism with an open mind.
+Instead of seeing it as a personal attack, view it as valuable input that can help you refine your skills and enhance your project.

+Think about it this way: every piece of criticism is a chance to learn something new.
+Maybe a judge points out a flaw in your code that you hadn't noticed.
+This is an opportunity to improve your coding practices.
+Perhaps they suggest a different approach to solving a problem.
+This is a chance to expand your problem-solving toolkit, and change the way that you think about things.

+The ability to learn from criticism is essential.
+It helps you grow as a developer and ensures that your work continues to improve.
+When you receive feedback, take a moment to reflect on it.
+Ask yourself how you can use this information to become better.
+Seek clarification if needed, and don't be afraid to ask for specific examples or suggestions.

+Remember that the goal of criticism is not to tear you down but to build you up.
+It's meant to help you reach your full potential.
+By embracing feedback and using it to guide your growth, you'll become a more resilient and skilled developer.

+So, as you present your projects and receive feedback, keep an open mind.
+Listen carefully, reflect on the criticism, and use it as a stepping stone to improvement.
+This mindset will not only help you succeed in this hackathon but will also prepare you for a successful career in the software industry.
+Learning from criticism is a vital part of a growth mindset.
+Embrace it, learn from it, and watch yourself grow.

+And real quick before I conclude, I want to make a request.
+I am *not* a public speaker; I don't normally do this kind of thing.
+So I'm asking you for feedback.
+I will be around for most of this hackathon, and I would really love it if you came up to me and let me know what you thought of this talk.
+What parts did you like?
+Which ones did you hate?
+What could I have done better?

 ## Conclusion

 Being good at stuff is important for finding a job.
 If you want to find a job as